aubble/goTunneLS/README.md

 	goTunneLS

-Use the -c flag to point it to a config file, the default location it looks for is /etc/goTunneLS/config.json if no flag is provided.
+Use the -c flag to point it to a config file, the default location it looks for is /etc/goTunneLS/config.json.

 ####[How It Works](#how-it-works-1)
 High level overview of how the goTunneLS works with some neat diagrams.